Johanpdrsn/LoxSharp/readme.md

 # LoxSharp

-A C# implementation of the Lox interpreter from [Crafting Interpreters](https://craftinginterpreters.com/contents.html).
+A C# modern full implementation of the Lox interpreter from [Crafting Interpreters](https://craftinginterpreters.com/contents.html).

+# Rux
+A work in progress Rust implementation of the Clox bytecode virtual machine from [Crafting Interpreters](https://craftinginterpreters.com/contents.html).